Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

-\begin{theorem} There exists a bijection between the set of simple semitoric integrable systems modulo semitoric isomorphism and $\m$, the set of semitoric lists of ingredients.
-In particular, for any nonnegative integer $\mf$ we have that
+\begin{theorem}[Pelayo-V\~{u} Ng\d{o}c~{\cite[Theorem 4.6]{PeVNconstruct2011}}] There exists a bijection between the set of simple semitoric integrable systems modulo semitoric isomorphism and $\m$, the set of semitoric lists of ingredients.
+In particular, the mapping